Serious Business Records: Expansion and future

-Serious Business Records added The Octagon and Kickstart in 2006 and brought out new releases from Benji Cossa and Looker in 2007.
-In 2008 the label put out a total of 15 releases, amongst them new records from Rocketship Park, Jack and the Pulpits, Higgins notable UK DIY art-punk founding fathers The Homosexuals.
+Serious Business Records added The Octagon and Kickstart in 2006, and brought out new releases from Benji Cossa and Looker in 2007.
+In 2008, the label put out a total of 15 releases, amongst them new records from Rocketship Park, Jack and the Pulpits, Higgins notable UK DIY art-punk founding fathers The Homosexuals.
 The latter's 10-inch EP Love Guns? came out in October and was the first piece of new vinyl issued by the Homosexuals since 1984.
-Founder Travis Harrison admits that there is little rhyme or reason to the label's expansion.
-He states, "Everyone who has come on board has done so almost as a complete accident.
+Founder Travis Harrison admitted that there is little rhyme or reason to the label's expansion.
+He stated, "Everyone who has come on board has done so almost as a complete accident.
 Old friends colliding with good music."

 In 2009, Serious Business will continue to issue new material from The Homosexuals.
 Their second SBR 10-inch vinyl EP is due in April.
 The fourth album from the constantly touring Vaudevillian Americana duo The Two Man Gentlemen Band is due in February 2009.
 It is called Drip Dryin' with the Two Man Gentlemen Band (SBR35).
 The Unsacred Hearts, who are the band responsible for the label's first release in 2004, will issue their second album The Honor Bar.
 Higgins will issue a split 7-inch with Andy From Denver.
 Andy Gonzales is the founder and driving force behind Marshmallow Coast, an act closely associated with Athens GA's Elephant 6 collective.
 Andy has collaborated with Of Montreal and Olivia Tremor Control.